Panel discussion at Metro explores threats to Voting Rights Act

 - Simona Epuran, a teacher at Cleveland State University who participated in the 1989 overthrow of the Communist regime in Romania.

 - Jimi Izrael, a teacher at Tri-C who is also a commentator on CNN, NPR, BBC and more.

 - Julian Rogers, director of community partnerships at CSU and a former Cuyahoga County Council member.

 - R.A.
 Washington, a Cleveland writer, musician and activist who co-founded the now-closed Guide to Kulchur bookstore on Cleveland’s West Side.

-Dr. Lauren Onkey, dean of the Jack, Joseph and Morton Mandel Humanities Center at Tri-C, moderated the talk, which took place in the Black Box Theatre at the Tommy LiPuma Center for Creative Arts, located at Cuyahoga Community College’s Metropolitan Campus.
+Dr. Lauren Onkey, dean of the Jack, Joseph and Morton Mandel Humanities Center at Tri-C, moderated the talk, which took place in the Black Box Theatre at the Gill and Tommy LiPuma Center for Creative Arts, located at Cuyahoga Community College’s Metropolitan Campus.
 The discussion was held in conjunction with the College’s “Stokes: Honoring the Past, Inspiring the Future” Initiative.
 Learn more at http://stokes50cle.com/.